openmultiplayer/web/docs/client/CommonClientIssues.md

 ### I cannot see other player's nametags!

 Please be aware that some servers may have nametags globally disabled.
 Otherwise, this problem often occurs on computers with Intel HD integrated graphics processors (which aren't really meant for gaming, anyway).
 Unfortunately, the exact cause is unknown and there doesn't seem to be a universal fix available at present time either.
 A long term fix would be to install a dedicated graphics card in your computer, if this is possible and if your budget allows it.
-Laptops, of course, can't be upgraded.